Korean Englishman: JOLLY

+Jolly has accumulated over 2.5 Billion Views over the runtime of the videos being published.
+As of January 2026, Jolly is sitting at just under 1400 videos in total, on average being over 15 minutes for each videos.

 In 2019, over half of the channel's views came from Korea.

 Other works

 On Carrott's 32nd birthday, Kendal published Carrott's (partially fictitious) autobiography, which was ghostwritten by his friends, with parts of the proceeds donated to Carrot Land Adventure Park in Ohakune, New Zealand.

 Controversy

 In October 2020, Carrott and Kook were criticised and later investigated by police after a video was uploaded on Gabie Kook's channel of Carrott and Kook receiving packages to their quarantine apartment in a way some thought were violating South Korea's COVID-19 quarantine regulations.
 In April 2021, all the charges were dropped.